Last updated on April 29th, 2019

 There are, however, some considerations you will want to take into account when choosing who to invite.

-Considerations for bringing children
+Considerations for Bringing Children

 If it is at all possible, you should consider leaving the children at home.
 After all, you wouldn’t want your children to become unsettled and disrupt the entire ceremony for you and the other attendees.

 If you are considering inviting an elderly or disabled person, you will want to make sure they understand that they may have to stand for a significant period of time if no one is kind enough to offer them their seat.

-Considerations for minors.
+Considerations for Minors

 The Best Advice: Call

-If you are planning to bring a lot of guests or a guest who needs accommodations, then you may first want to call USCIS and see if they have any guidance on what the venue is like and whether there are any limitations on guests.
+If you are planning to bring a lot of guests, or a guest who needs accommodations, you should first call USCIS and see if they have any guidance on what the venue is like, as well as whether there are any limitations on guests.

-If you have guests that want to come but cannot, then see if you can find another way for them to celebrate with you on this special day.
+If you have guests that want to come but cannot, see if you can find another way for them to celebrate with you on this special day.

-Consider celebrating with them before or after the ceremony.
+For example, consider celebrating with them before or after the ceremony.

 You did it!
-We are happy for you and we are proud to welcome you to our great Country’s citizenry.
+We are happy for you and we are proud to welcome you to our great country’s citizenry.

 Don’t let this final step in the naturalization process stress you out.
 It is a day dedicated to you; you’ve already been through the hard part.

-If you have any more questions about what the U.S. citizenship oath ceremony is like, check out our resources in our knowledge base.
-Read: What is the U.S. Naturalization Oath Ceremony Like?
+If you have any more questions about what the U.S. citizenship oath ceremony is like, check out some of our Knowledge Base’s other resources: